-Exams: There will be two midterms and a final.
-The tentative dates for the midterms are Thursday, October 10, and Thursday, November 14.
+Exams: There will be three midterms and a final.
+The three midterms will be on Thursday, October 3, Monday, October 28, and Thursday, December 5, with the latter two taking place during the evening.
 The final exam is self-scheduled during finals week.
-The final exam is cumulative with a bias toward material represented on neither of the first two exams.